 How well do you know your MoMA?
 If you think you can identify the artist and title of each of these works from MoMA’s collection—all currently on view throughout the Museum—please submit your answers by leaving a comment on this post.
-We’ll provide the answers next month (on Friday, February 7).
+We’ll provide the answers next month (on Friday, June 13).
 Read more

 There’s nothing in the world like a really fast car, and the MoMA design collection has one of the world’s fastest: the 1990 Scuderia Ferrari Formula 1 High Performance Racing Car (641/2), by British auto designer John Barnard.